 OrganScore Edition Readability

-For organists, it is just the same.
-However, because of the characteristics of the organ and its repertoire, organists very often use their score to play.
+For organists, the situation is similar in principle.
+However, because of the nature of the instrument and its repertoire, organists very often rely on the score while playing.

-Therefore, the score is essential not only for rehearsal but also for public performance.
-That’s why I wanted OrganScore to be adapted to both aspects.
-This implies many optimisations.
-Eliminating page turning problems is an important one, but perfect readability is also important.
+As a result, the score is essential not only during practice, but also in public performance.
+From the outset, I wanted OrganScore to be fully suited to both contexts.
+This required numerous optimisations.
+Eliminating page-turning issues is a central one, but achieving excellent readability is equally important.

 Staff Size